IntelRealSense/realsense-ros/README.md

 ## Usage Instructions
 - [Camera](realsense_ros_camera/README.md): This ROS node implements use of ZR300 camera as a standard ROS camera node.
-- [Object Recognition, Localization, and Tracking](realsense_ros_object/README.md): This ROS node demonstrates use of ZR300 camera above to implement Object Recognition, Localization, and Tracking functionality.
-- [Person Tracking and Analysis](realsense_ros_person/README.md): This ROS node demonstrates use of the ZR300 camera above to implement Person Detection, Tracking, and Gesture analysis.
-- [SLAM](realsense_ros_slam/README.md): This ROS node demonstrates use of ZR300 camera above for simultaneous location and mapping (SLAM), relocalization, and occupancy map generation.

 ## License
 Copyright 2017 Intel Corporation